devcreatives/Flutter-To-Do-Web-App/README.md

 <img src="ss1.PNG" height="300em" /> <img src="ss2.PNG" height="300em" />

 ## Found bug
-If you found any bug please add that bug in issue section.
-So that our team will solve bug as soon as possible.
+If you found any bug please add that bug in [issue](https://github.com/learnwithgeeks/Flutter_ToDo_WebApp/issues) section.
+So that we can solve bug as soon as possible.

 ## How you can contribute
 This web app is open source anyone can contribute.
 We are always ready for new ideas and new functionalities so pull request are always welcome.